Applicants from an Approved Program

 If you have any questions about the application process, please contact the College.

-Prescribe Drugs or Administer Substances by Injection into the Foot
+Prescribe Drugs and Administer Substances by Injection into the Foot

-Should you wish to be able to prescribe drugs or administer substances by injection into the foot, you have two options:
+If your entry to practice program is from anywhere other then the above and you wish to be able to prescribe drugs and administer substances by injection into the foot, you have the following options:

 - You may take the following courses at the Michener.
 They are: